-No, however, we will be very selective with regard to who we accept into the program.
-The intent of each cohort is to draw from participants whose experience will add to the overall group dynamic of those admitted into the first cohort.
+No, however, we are selective with regard to who we accept into the program.
+The intent of each cohort is to draw from participants whose experience will add to the overall group dynamic of those admitted into the cohorts.

 How long does it take to become fully certified?

 Approximately 12 months.
 Please see the program flow, which outlines the various key elements of the program and length of time it takes to complete each step.